Microsoft/azure-docs.pt-pt/articles/cognitive-services/LUIS/luis-concept-data-extraction.md

 ## <a name="patternany-entity-data"></a>Dados de entidades de Pattern.any

-[Padrão. any](reference-entity-pattern-any.md) é um espaço reservado de comprimento variável usado somente no modelo de um padrão expressão para marcar onde a entidade começa e termina.
+[Pattern.any](reference-entity-pattern-any.md) é um espaço reservado de comprimento variável usado apenas na expressão do modelo de um padrão para marcar onde a entidade começa e termina.

 ## <a name="sentiment-analysis"></a>Análise de sentimentos
 Se a análise de sentimentos está configurada, a resposta de json de LUIS inclui a análise de sentimentos.
 Saiba mais sobre a análise de sentimentos no [análise de texto](https://docs.microsoft.com/azure/cognitive-services/text-analytics/) documentação.